Mu'in al-Din Parwana: Biography

 Mu'in al-Din Suleiman was the son of Muhadhdhab al-Din Ali al-Daylami, a Persian from Kashan, who served as the vizier to the Seljuq Sultan Kaykhusraw II in 1243 at the time of the Battle of Köse Dağ.
-Raised in a time of trouble after the Battle of Köse Dağ and having received a good education, Suleiman Parwana become commander of Tokat, and later Erzincan.
+Raised in a time of trouble after the Battle of Köse Dağ and having received a good education, Suleiman Parwana became commander of Tokat, and later Erzincan.
 He was appointed, by Mongol commander Bayju's recommendation, as chamberlain to the Konya palace of Seljuks sultan of Rûm, then vassals of the Mongols.
 He married Kaykhusraw's widow Tamar Gurju Khatun and became the undisputed master of the declining state, making a name as a great intriguer.
 His title parwana means "personal aide of the sultan".

 Likely depiction of Gurju Khatun, who married Mu'in al-Din Parwana.

 After Kaykhusraw’s death and the ensuing dispute among his sons for the throne, the Parwana supported Kilij Arslan IV and succeeded in having him declared as the successor.
 In the same period, he also took Sinop and twelve surrounding castles from the Empire of Trebizond and the region was accorded to him and his family as an iqta.
 His growing power made him worry that the sultan Kilij Arslan IV might want to eliminate him and he took the initiative by having the sultan strangled in Aksaray in 1265.
 The throne was succeeded by Kilij Arslan IV's minor son Kaykhusraw III (1265–1283).